-Many buyers begin their homeownership journey by asking a simple question: what is a mortgage, and how does the process actually operate?
+Many buyers begin their homeownership journey by asking a simple question: What is a mortgage, and how does the process actually operate?
 A mortgage is a long-term loan used to buy a home, supported by the property itself.
 It helps people purchase a house without having to pay the full amount upfront, and it follows a structured path from application to closing.

 A mortgage works through an agreement between a borrower and a lender.
 The buyer receives funds to purchase a home, then repays the loan through monthly payments that include principal and interest.
 Over time, the homeowner builds equity.
 The lender evaluates income, assets, credit history, debts, and overall financial readiness to confirm the borrower can comfortably manage the monthly payments.